copyme/MapleTools/README.md

 ================

 The computations are memory and time expensive.
-The implementation uses the Maple Grid framework to distribute (locally) the computation on given number of nodes.
+The implementation uses the Maple Grid framework to distribute (locally) the computation on a given number of nodes.
 While, the problem for 6-neighbor can be solved on a desktop machine in a relatively short time, computations for bigger image patch can take weeks even for a machine with dozens of cores and hundreds of gigabytes of memory.
 Note that, if the FGb library is installed then computations are relatively slower but less events are